bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

     content:
       -
         type: text
         text: "The bureaucratic and political buzz on reconciliation has produced a multitude of reactions.
 At the individual level, public servants continue to grapple with what reconciliation means and how to put it into practice.
 Political messaging and actions to date have provoked a range of First Nation reactions on the reconciliation agenda.
 Nonetheless, there is much disparity in the views amongst federal and Indigenous governments on how best to reconcile land and rights issues.
-Some First Nations agree with the state rights-recognition wherein the relationship is one of “…a renewed legal and political relationship of rights recognition” (Coulthard 2014, p.3) in which resources and rights are redistributed through constructive arrangements.
+Some First Nations agree with the state rights-recognition model wherein the relationship is one of “…a renewed legal and political relationship of rights recognition” (Coulthard 2014, p.3) in which resources and rights are redistributed through constructive arrangements.
 This view of reconciliation, Coulthard argues, assimilates Indigenous polities into Canadian society and merely reproduces configurations of colonial power instead of “peaceful co-existence grounded in the ideal of mutuality” (Coulthard 2013, p.2).
 Whereas other First Nations maintain the Indigenous lifeworld \_is the only possible framework.
-Those adopting this viewpoint choose not to engage with state contructs for achieving reconciliation.
+Those adopting the latter viewpoint choose not to engage with state constructs as a means of achieving reconciliation.
 They claim that Indigenous inherent rights, their laws and their jurisdiction do not require state recognition or approval.
 In this context, Indigenous people actively maintain a “sustainable relationship with the land” (Coulthard 2014, p.
 158; Alfred 2005, p.
-40 - 45).
+40 – 45).
 Lastly, other First Nations believe reconciliation can be achieved by using a hybrid model of the two approaches.
-Interestingly, Ovide Mercredi had a similar experience of dealing with differing traditions and a divide amongst First Nationss on self-government."
+Interestingly, Ovide Mercredi had a similar experience when dealing with differing traditions, viewpoints and a divide amongst First Nations on self-government."
       -
         type: text
         marks: